All Products

 Container Service for Kubernetes:Configure a custom CNI chain

 Container Network Interface (CNI) is a specification for configuring network interfaces in Kubernetes.
-CNI chain is a mode that allows you to use multiple CNI plug-ins to configure networks in a more flexible manner.
+CNI chain is a mode that lets you use multiple CNI plug-ins to configure networks in a more flexible manner.
 In a Container Service for Kubernetes (ACK) cluster, a CNI chain can link multiple CNI plug-ins.
 Each CNI plug-in handles a network task, such as IP address allocation or routing.
 When ACK creates containers, the CNI chain calls the first plug-in and transmits the output to the next plug-in until all plug-ins in the chain complete their tasks.

 Warning